 Our curriculum fosters a strong knowledge base grounded in communication theory and its various applications, such as management, consulting, human resources, training, organization development, relational communication, health care, education, and public relations.
 An undergraduate background in speech is helpful, but not required.

 The program is divided into two tracks with classes offered in the evenings and in a unique weekend format.
 These tracks are designed to provide options for students with differing goals.
 Each track maintains an applied focus and students are expected to complete their course work, comprehensive exams, and a final project in two years.
-Opportunites for students interested in preparation for a doctoriate after completing their master’s are available as well.
+Opportunities for students interested in preparation for a doctorate after completing their master’s are available as well.

 The Professional Communication track is geared toward students seeking to enhance their communication skills and improve their ability to positively influence internal and external communication in organizations.
 First year core course in theory and research lay a foundation for understanding and improving communication processes in a variety of settings.

 The Health Communication track includes the same first year core courses as the Professional Communication track, but in the second year, students venture into electives offered jointly by UALR and UAMS to prepare health professionals to meet the needs of current jobs in health related fields.

 We also offer a unique, combined program with the UAMS Fay W. Boozman College of Public Health.
 This 60 hour program provides training for students with an interest in serving communication roles in public health arena.